 Admittedly, Far Cry 6 features the biggest playground to experiment with in the series, so you’re definitely going to have one whale of a time liberating Yara from the iron hand of Castillo.
 Although the title supports multiplayer, it’s best enjoyed in a solo fashion.

-- Far Cry 6 Best Gear
+- Far Cry 6 presents a captivating narrative.

 35. Sea of Thieves